Our Team

 Rabbi Benjamin Ross

 Rabbi Ross’s career spans community organizing, congregational leadership, seminary teaching, spiritual direction, and entrepreneurial ventures.
-He served as a community organizer in Harlem and Brooklyn, and later as Director of National Leadership Initiatives at Bend the Arc: A Jewish Partnership for Justice, where he led a 15-person team and managed a $3 million budget.
-After ordination from Hebrew Union College–Jewish Institute of Religion in 2016, he served as Associate Rabbi at Leo Baeck Temple (Los Angeles) for six years and then directed engagement work at Temple Shaaray Tefila (NYC).
+He served as a Community Organizer in Harlem and Brooklyn, and later as Director of National Leadership Initiatives at Bend the Arc: A Jewish Partnership for Justice, where he led a 15-person team and managed a $3 million budget.
+Driven by a hunger for the intellectual richness and spiritual depth of Jewish tradition, Benjamin pursued rabbinic ordination, supported by the Wexner Graduate Fellowship and the Tisch Fellowship for Visionary Synagogue Leadership.
+After ordination from Hebrew Union College–Jewish Institute of Religion in 2016, he served as an Associate Rabbi at Leo Baeck Temple (Los Angeles) for six years and then directed engagement work at Temple Shaaray Tefila (NYC) for three years.

 Advisory Team